Systematic Investigation of Issues and Conditions for Learning

 - Uncover the differential benefits of physical versus virtual labs, for learners with a range of abilities and prior knowledge, and for content of different difficulty levels;

 - Understand the differential effects of sequencing physical and virtual labs for different learners and content; and

 - Examine how best to combine physical and virtual labs in mixed reality environments.

-In addressing an important question in educational research, the project will help clarify the currently conflicting findings about the learning benefits of physical and virtual experimentation in fostering deep learning of science concepts.
+Currently, there are conflicting findings about the learning benefits from physical and virtual labs.
 The research team will systematically examine the factors that affect learning from physical and virtual labs in studies conducted across three grade levels in three states.

 - Direct comparison of virtual and physical experiments